anilkulkarni87/AvroJnaana/README.md

 - How to define a Custom Logical type and package it?
 - How do we maintain our schemas?
 - Better way of sharing schemas with other team members?
+- How can we write complex schemas easily?
+- How can schemas be made reusable?

 ## Schemas Used

 - QueryRecord schema